-Strep A: Why it can be dangerous and what to know
+What is Strep A and what are the symptoms to look out for?

 What is Strep A?

 It's a bacteria sometimes found in the throat or on the skin.

 Many people carry it harmlessly without even knowing, but they can spread it to others who might become ill.

 People can catch it through close contact and from coughs and sneezes.